Plant-herbivory-interaction-lab/Monarda_phytochem/Data/README.md

-# Calixto et al. Oikos Monarda phytochemistry paper
+# Intraspecific phytochemical diversity increases with resources availability but has mixed effects on herbivory
-Repo for Monarda fistulosa phytochemistry and herbivory common garden project.
+Data for Monarda fistulosa phytochemistry and herbivory common garden project.
 The common garden experiment was located in Wisconsin, USA using seeds collected from M. fistulosa populations originating from Montana, USA and Wisconsin, USA.
 Chemistry was conducted on leaves to measure terpenes and herbivory was measured on the same plants.
 Contact Phil Hahn (hahnp@ufl.edu) with any questions.
 This manuscript has been accepted for publication (10/21/2024):

 Calixto, E.S., J.L.
 Maron, K. Keefover-Ring, J.H.
 Cammarano, and P.G.
 Hahn.
-Phytochemical diversity increases with resources availability but has mixed effects on herbivory.
+Intraspecific phytochemical diversity increases with resources availability but has mixed effects on herbivory.
 Oikos (accepted).
 10.1111/oik.10914

 Data files include:

 ## Monarda_Garden_Traits_2019.csv

-This file contains data on monarda leaf traits and phytochemistry.
+This file contains data on Monarda fistulosa leaf traits and phytochemistry.
+All data were collected by the authors.
+Blank cells represent missing data.

 | variables | units | description |
 | :--- | :---: | :--- |